E1. Geometric and Spatial Reasoning

 Circulate among the students and observe the clues proposed by the different teams and decide which instructions will be given to the waiting students.
 In order to stimulate discussion, it is preferable to choose two sets of clues that do not have the same degree of clarity and precision.
 When the students have finished, collect all the sheets.

 Before bringing in the first person, copy the instructions on the first selected sheet of paper on the board for all students to see.
 Remind students that they should not to talk or react when the student tries to locate the card.
 Ask the student to enter, read the instructions aloud, and ask that person to follow them to locate the secret card.
-When the student has turned over the card he or she believes to be the correct one, write the second set of instructions on the board.
+When the student has turned over the card they believe to be the correct one, write the second set of instructions on the board.
 Bring in the other student and follow the same procedure.

 When both students have completed the activity, discuss with the whole class why the students were successful or unsuccessful in finding the secret card.
 Ask them questions such as: